The Only Thing That Is Constant Is Change – Heraclitus, Greek Philosopher

 In medieval Italy people were held ransom to the doctrines of the faith.
 In today’s world most of us may be less inclined to take the gospel as the only truth, but we remain constricted by convention, by what we believe in, what our neighbours think, what we read and watch on television, what we are told by authorities and what our mothers told us.

 And change is confronting.
 It takes us out of our comfort zone, it may even mean we have to admit that we were wrong!
-It took me many years to accept that my understanding of Darwin’s evolutionary theories was fundamentally flawed.
-Contrary to popular belief, Darwin didn’t advocate for survival of the fittest as the foundation of evolution.
-According to his actual text, “it is not the strongest of the species that survives, nor the most intelligent; It is the one that is most adaptable to change.”
+It took me many years to accept that my understanding of Darwin’s evolutionary theories was fundamentally flawed, even though I used it often in debate.
+Contrary to popular belief, Darwin didn’t advocate survival of the fittest as the foundation of evolution.
+According to his actual text, “it is not the strongest of the species that survives, nor the most intelligent; it is the one that is most adaptable to change.”

 Darwin was a botanist that became an idealist.
 Without idealists there would be nothing for the pragmatists to do.
 So when you read my thoughts on how I believe the world can become a better place, all I ask is that you keep an open mind.

-In particular, the changes I introduce on my blog requires some fairly fundamental changes to legislation, including constitutional changes, by design very hard to achieve.
+In particular, the changes I introduce on my blog requires some fairly fundamental changes to legislation, including constitutional changes, difficult to achieve by design.
 But change we must.
-Our politicians are failing democracy for many different reasons, the way we manage our resources is short sighted at best, grossly unfair at worst, and the very planet we live on is under enormous threat by climate change induced by the seeds of our prosperity, the industrial world itself.
+Our politicians are failing democracy for many reasons, the way we manage our resources is short sighted at best, grossly unfair at worst, and the very planet we live on is under enormous threat by climate change induced by the seeds of our prosperity, the industrial world itself.

-My current lover – and I use the word current for the purposes of present, rather than an indication of it being a fleeting relationship – likes to be controversial by stating that the world may well be round, but that is only because we observe it that way today.
+A contrarian friend of mine likes to state that the world may well be round, but that is only because we observe it that way today.
 Tomorrow we may well see things differently.

-Maybe she is right.
-It is only when we change that we can grow, and see a world we never knew.
+My friend is not a ‘flat-earther’, nor am I, but it is only when we change that we can grow and see a world we never knew.